MPh-py/MPh/docs/tutorial.md

 can.
 Abstract them out.
 So refer to things in the model tree by what you name them in the model tree.
 If you remove a feature and then put it back in, just give it the same name, and nothing has changed.
-You may also set up different models than can be automated by the same script.
-No problem, as long as your naming convention is consistent between them.
+You may also set up different models to be automated by the same script.
+No problem, as long as your naming scheme is consistent throughout.

 ### Modifying parameters